christophebedard/rmw_email/email/QUALITY_DECLARATION.md

 #### `libcurl`

-The `libcurl` library, possibly through the `libcurl_vendor` package, provides a C API for multiprotocol file transfer.
+The `libcurl` library provides a C API for multiprotocol file transfer.

 It currently has no quality declaration.